Skip to main content

 Frequently Asked Questions

-FIRST FEDERAL BANK OF WI has a Bank Health Score of A (80/100).
+First Federal Bank of Wi has a Bank Health Score of A (80/100), placing it one of the safest banks in our analysis.
 It holds a Tier 1 capital ratio of 24.57%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FIRST FEDERAL BANK OF WI holds $307M in total assets and $232M in total deposits.
-It is located in WAUKESHA, WISCONSIN (FDIC Certificate #30422).
+First Federal Bank of Wi holds $307M in total assets and $232M in total deposits.
+It is headquartered in Waukesha, Wisconsin (FDIC Certificate #30422).

-FIRST FEDERAL BANK OF WI has a Tier 1 capital ratio of 24.57%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 0.04%, and the return on assets is 0.98%.
+First Federal Bank of Wi has a Tier 1 capital ratio of 24.57%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 0.04%, and the return on assets is 0.98%.

 Yes.
-FIRST FEDERAL BANK OF WI is FDIC-insured (Certificate #30422).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+First Federal Bank of Wi is FDIC-insured (Certificate #30422).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: